Events Before a Parole Suitability Hearing

 - The district attorney’s office that prosecuted the case, victims, and victims’ family members who are registered with CDCR’s Office of Victim and Survivor Rights and Services are notified of the hearing date and location

-- The inmate’s attorney at sentencing, the sentencing judge, and the investigating law enforcement agency are notified of the inmate’s upcoming parole hearing and provided an opportunity to submit statements to the Board for its consideration at the parole hearing
+- The inmate’s attorney at sentencing and the investigating law enforcement agency are notified of the inmate’s upcoming parole hearing and provided an opportunity to submit statements to the Board for its consideration at the parole hearing

 - If requested, the inmate is provided an opportunity to review his or her institutional records